 Bradley Janey: Psychological text construction, cross-cultural variations in masculinity, counseling males, aggression and masculinity in boys; media violence.
 Presented: Authoritarian Men: Working With the Hard Cases

-Janet Muse-Burke: Spirituality and religion, supervision & training, psychotherapy process and outcome, test construction, interpersonal psychotherapy; group counseling; career development; assessment.
+Janet Muse-Burke: Spirituality and religiosity, supervision & training, psychotherapy process and outcome, test construction, interpersonal psychotherapy; group counseling; career development; assessment.
 Presented: Spirituality, Religiosity, and Satisfaction With Life as Predictors of Relapse Among Alcoholics

 Edward O'Brien: Cognitive & behavioral therapies, cognitive approaches to self-esteem change, stress & coping, outcomes assessment, effects of technological innovations in higher education.
 Presented: Assessment of Weight-Concerned Behavior in Females